-In the wake of events like the Equifax data breach it’s important to review a few helpful tips that could save your business headaches down the road.
+In the wake of events like the Equifax data breach, it’s important to review a few helpful tips that could save your business headaches down the road.

 If you’re a sole proprietor working out of your home, the Equifax breach puts your business information at risk – unless you have an EIN, which may help slow the criminals down.

-Nine steps to protect your business information
+Nine data security steps to protect sensitive business information

 1. Create difficult passwords, change them often, and use a password manager.

 For more details, read our blog post about password management

 2. Use a paid email service